jv110/CCJam-2016/README.md

 SolidEngine uses [make] (http://www.computercraft.info/forums2/index.php?/topic/26048-lua-make-lua-pre-processor-for-computercraft/page__pid__253687) for building.

-To build a SolidEngine project, just add the SolidEngine source as a dependency in your make file.
+To build a SolidEngine project, just add the SolidEngine source as a dependency in your makefile.

+# Notes

+- Playing sounds requires either command computers or a sound.connect(side) call to connect to a command block.
+- 3D and raycasting aren't implemented yet.